vega/vega/packages/vega-loader/README.md

 either an absolute or relative URL string.
 If running server-side via node.js, this argument might also be a file path (e.g., `'file:///path/to/file.txt'`).

-The *options* object may contain the following entries:
+The *options* object can include the following entries:
 - *baseURL*: A base URL prefix to append to the provided *uri* value.
 This can be useful for applications that load multiple data sets from the same domain.
 - *mode*: A string explicitly indicating the loading mode.
 One of `'file'`